AlternC/alternc-php-fpm/Readme.md

 ### Packaging ###

-Actualy we don't provide again a direct download / repository service.
-You can compile this package with
+You can compile this package with:

 ```
     apt install build-essential
     dpkg-buildpackage -us -uc
 ```

 ### Installation ###

-We could recommend this installation procedure.

-To get all packages without build them, you can use [Sury packages](https://deb.sury.org/)
+This package relies heavily on the great packaging on Ondrej Sury at this address: [Sury packages](https://deb.sury.org/)

+Ondrej provides us with all versions of php (from 5.6 to 7.4) for all current versions of debian (from oldoldstable to testing)

+To use its repository do as follow:

 ```
-wget https://packages.sury.org/php/README.txt -O -|bash -x
+wget https://packages.sury.org/php/README.txt -O install.sh
+bash -x install.sh
 ```

 In this case don't forget to pin this repository :